Essex: Peasants Revolt, 1381

-Several thousand Essex rebels gathered at Bocking on June 4, and then divided.
+Several thousand Essex rebels gathered at Bocking on 4 June, and then divided.
 Some heading to Suffolk to raise rebellion there, with the rest heading to London, some directly – via Bow Bridge and others may have gone via Kent.
-A large force of Kentish rebels also advanced on London while revolt also spread to a number of other parts of the country.
+A large force of Kentish rebels under Wat Tyler, who may himself have been from Essex, also advanced on London while revolt also spread to a number of other parts of the country.

 The rebels gained access to the walled City of London and gained control of the Tower of London.
 They carried out extensive looting in the capital and executed a number of their enemies, but the revolt began to dissipate after the events at West Smithfield on 15 June, when the Mayor of London, William Walworth, killed the rebel leader Wat Tyler.
 The rebels prepared to fire arrows at the royal party but the 15 year old King Richard II rode toward the crowd and spoke to them, defusing the situation, in part by making a series of promises he did not subsequently keep.

 Having bought himself time, Richard was able to receive reinforcements and then crush the rebellion in Essex and elsewhere.
-His forces defeated rebels in battle at Billericay on the 28th June, and there were mass executions; hangings and disembowelling at Chelmsford and Colchester.
+His forces defeated rebels in battle at Billericay on 28 June, and there were mass executions including hangings and disembowellings at Chelmsford and Colchester.